viezel/TiSocial.Framework/README.md

 `options` can have the following keys:

 * *text* - the status message
-* *image* - a local path to an image you want to share
+* *image* - a local/remote path to an image you want to share
 * *url* - a url you want to share

 Each of these options is optional